 - Is your voice all about yourself or all about your customer?
 Stop saying “we” and starting saying “you.”

-- Is it easy to look at?
+- Is it easy to scan?
 Is there white space, an outline of your material that helps the reader navigate to the bit they need, images to help demonstrate what your words are saying?

-- How complex is your language?
+- How complicated is your language?
 Would an average ninth-grader understand it?

 - Is your content awesome but lost in a sea of other content?
 Help make it findable by matching your language to the language of your customers and getting your search engine metadata in order.